-There isn’t a huge range of accommodation on this section of the route, the best bet is probably in Longarone — or you could continue on to Vittorio Veneto.
-However, if you don’t mind making a short detour there’s plenty of choice in Belluno and Ponte nelle Alpi, or in Pieve di Cadore.
+There isn't a huge range of accommodation on this section of the route, the best bet is probably in Longarone (I've had a very positive recommendation for the Albergo-Ristorante Da Bona on the road into Longarone).
+You could also continue on to Vittorio Veneto.
+However, if you don't mind making a short detour there's plenty of choice in Belluno and Ponte nelle Alpi, or in Pieve di Cadore.

 Find and book places to stay with Booking.com

 Booking.com pages for places on this section of the route: